Competitive Mathematics — Factorization

 Definition

-The definition of “factorize” is: To write a mathematical object as the product of several factors, and every factor in this expression cannot be further factorized over the specified field.
+The definition of “factorize $A$ over $B$” is: To write the polynomial $A$ as a product of several factors where each factor has coefficients in field $B$, and every factor in this expression is irreducible over the specified field.

 $$